AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 I personally recommend your web application *extend* the class, see the appendix for how to do that and why.

+__**NOTE:**__ To use the encrytion enabled version of this class, use the class `SimpleCacheAPCuSodium` instead of `SimpleCacheAPCu`.
+Also, that variant of this class has one required argument when creating an instance of the class, see the `SODIUM.md` file.

 The Class Constructor
 ---------------------